AlejandroPerezB2B/Syncbeateyeeg/README.md

 Output file is an excel table named "number_of_events_each recording_all_participants.xlsx" which contains the number of markers in each recording and the number of trials in each condition.

+7.- revenantEEGprocessing() <br />

+This function merges raw EEG data from linguistic and nonlinguistic tasks into single files for each participant and further process the data, including performing ICA, automatic artifact rejection, and dipole fitting. <br />

+Input files are two raw EEG recordings (".eeg" format) along with ".vhdr" and ".vmrk" files (e.g., "EEG_and_ECG_ling_0xx.edf_1.eeg" and "EEG_and_ECG_nonling_0xx.edf_1.eeg"; contained in the "EEG and ECG" folder.

+Output files are (1) "EEG_revenant0XX.set" and "EEG_revenant0XX.fdt" files (in EEGLAB format; contain the preprocessed EEG data); (2) "0XX_ICremov2.set" and "0XX_ICremov2.fdt" files (which contain new datasets after artifact removal) under the participant number folder. <br />

 **Trial and Duration**